MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

     * [Deploying {{ site.data.keys.mf_server }} on a multiple-node WebSphere Application Server full profile server](#deploying-mobilefirst-server-on-a-multiple-node-websphere-application-server-full-profile-server), step 10.
     * [Deploying {{ site.data.keys.mf_server }} on clusters of WebSphere Application Server Network Deployment servers](#deploying-mobilefirst-server-on-clusters-of-websphere-application-server-network-deployment-servers), step 10 onwards.

-## Configuring an external database with a {{ site.data.keys.product }} System Pattern
+## Configuring an external database with a {{ site.data.keys.mf_system_pattern }}
-You can configure {{ site.data.keys.product }} System Patterns to enable connecting out to an external database.
+You can configure {{ site.data.keys.mf_system_pattern }} to enable connecting out to an external database.
 IBM DB2 is the only supported external database.
 The configuration is common for all the supported patterns.

-Before you begin,
+**Before you begin**
 This procedure involves configuring the external database parameters for connecting to the external database.
 Before you begin, ensure the following:

 * Configure the external database instance on your installed IBM DB2.